cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 You can change the memory allocation for an application and the number of instances deployed in the **General** pane when the **Applications and Services** tab is selected.
 Use the **Memory Limit** and **Instances** selector lists.

+Although the scaling can be performed while the application is running, if the scaling has not taken effect, restart the application.
+If necessary, the application statistics can be manually refreshed by clicking the **Refresh** button in the top, right corner of the "Applications" pane, labelled "H" in the screenshot in [Applications and Services Tab](#apps-services-tab).

+## <a id='push-changes'></a>Push Application Changes ##

+The Cloud Foundry editor supports these application operations:

+1. **Start** and **Stop** --- When you **Start** an application, the plugin pushes all application files to the Cloud Foundry instance before starting the application, regardless of whether there are changes to the files or not.

+2. **Restart** --- When you **Restart** a deployed application, the plugin does not push any resources to the Cloud Foundry instance.

+3. **Update and Restart** --- When you run this command, the plugin pushes only the changes that were made to the application since last update, not the entire application.
+This is useful for performing incremental updates to large applications.

 ## <a id='manage-app-urls'></a>Manage Application URLs ##

 You add, edit, and remove URLs mapped to the currently selected application in the **General** pane when the **Applications and Services** tab is selected.
 Click the pencil icon to display the **Mapped URIs Configuration** window.

 <img src="/images/sts/manage-uris-configuration.png" />

+## <a id='console-view'></a>Information in the Console View ##

+When you start, restart, or update and restart an application, application output will generally be streamed to the **Console** view (labelled "F" in the screenshot in [Overview Tab](#overview-tab)).
+The information shown in the **Console** view for a running application instance includes staging information, and the application's  `std.out` and `std.error` logs.

+If multiple instances of the application are running, only the output of the first instance appears in the **Console** view.
+To view the output of another running instance, or to refresh the output that is currently displayed:

+1. In the **Applications and Services** tab, select the deployed application in the *Applications* pane.

+2. Click the **Refresh** button on the top right corner of the **Applications** pane.

+3. In the **Instances** pane, wait for the application instances to be updated.

+4. Once non-zero health is shown for an application instance, right-click on that instance to open the context menu and select **Show Console**.

 ## <a id='clone'></a>Clone a Cloud Foundry Server Instance ##

-Each space in Cloud Foundry to which you want to deploy applications must be represented by a server of type "Cloud Foundry".
+Each space in Cloud Foundry to which you want to deploy applications must be represented by a Cloud Foundry server instance in the **Servers** view.
 After you have created a Cloud Foundry server instance, as decribed in [Create a Cloud Foundry Server](#cloud-foundry-instance), you can clone it to create another.

 To clone a server:

+1. Either:
+  *  In the Cloud Foundry server instance editor "Overview" tab, click on the "Clone Server" button, or
-1. Right-click a Cloud Foundry server instance in the **Servers** view, and select **Clone Server** from the context menu.
+  * Right-click a Cloud Foundry server instance in the **Servers** view, and select **Clone Server** from the context menu,

 1. On the **Organizations and Spaces** window, select the space you want to target.
 1. The name field will be filled with the name of the space you selected.
 If desired, edit the server name before clicking finish **Finish**.